percona/cloud-tools/doc/Performance.rst

  * Load - Server load

- * Response 95% - 95% of the values are less than or equal to this value.
-It shows user experience in most of the cases.
+ * Response 95% - Shows the response time in most of the cases (this means that users will get this response time in 95% of the cases).

 Dashboard provides the quick links to the :ref:`query-analytics` and *metrics* for each server.